18F/cv_faq/_content/keeping-home-safe/if-someone-in-my-house-gets-sick.md

 When to Seek Emergency Medical Attention

 Look for **emergency warning signs** for COVID-19.
-If someone is showing any of these signs, **seek emergency medical care immediately**
+If someone is showing any of these signs, **seek emergency medical care immediately.**

 - Trouble breathing
 - Persistent pain or pressure in the chest